-The Keates Law Firm has over 12+ Years Experience handling Possession of Marjuana cases.
+The Keates Law Firm has over 16+ Years Experience handling criminal defense cases.
 Our focus is to try and have the case dismissed against you.
 We don't even discuss pleas until all legal and negotiation options have been explored in detail.
-This includes Motions to Suppress, Motions to Exclude Evidence based on Invalid Searches or Miranda Right Violations, and Probable Cause determinations.

 Call for a Free Consultation